-- 1. It is preferred that all prescription orders submitted to the VTH pharmacy are submitted during M-F when full pharmacy staff is available.
-Saturday morning pharmacy hours are intended to dispense prescription supply that may be further required to help hospital activity meet patient care objectives and is not fully staffed as a core service during weekend hours. - 2.
-All diluents required for reconstitution (unless provided by the product manufacturer) retrieved from the Pharmacy require a written order. - 3.
-To improve accuracy in filling abbreviating drug names is discouraged. - 4.
-Only commonly recognized sig abbreviations should be used. - 5.
-Please consider dosing syringe calibration and potential for measurement accuracy when ordering injectables and round up or down as appropriate.
-Please do not request dispensing of injectables that cannot be accurately measured within the following specified parameters:
+- 1. It is preferred that all prescription orders submitted to the VTH pharmacy are submitted during business hours Monday through Friday when full pharmacy staff is available.
+Saturday morning pharmacy hours are intended to provide medication for hospitalized patients and new admissions.
+The pharmacy is not fully staffed on Saturdays. - 2.
+All diluents required for reconstitution (unless provided by the product manufacturer) require a written order. - 3.
+To avoid errors, abbreviating drug names is discouraged. - 4.
+Only commonly recognized abbreviations should be used.
+When in doubt, write out the full word. - 5.
+Please consider dosing accuracy when ordering injectables and round up or down as appropriate.
+Please do not request dispensing of injectables that cannot be accurately measured: